 - 4. Pass out Breaking News Report/Front Page News/Text Message News Alert. - 5.
-Read the directions from the top of the the given sheet aloud and have students begin the assignment.
+Read the directions from the top of the given sheet assignment aloud and have students begin the assignment.

 STUDENT DIRECTIONS

 In order to solve a History Mystery you will need to have the following: